throughbit/doge-tx-utility/README.md

 - errorFunc("success","message")

+eg.
+**errorSet.errorFunc("success", "Successfully saved);**
-eg. **{status: 0, message: "Successfully saved."}**
+**{status: true, message: "Successfully saved."}**

-__Make sure to use the errors response format only at the top of the control flow.
-General errors caught in the middle of program flow should be passed in their raw format.
-If the formatted errors are used throughout the flow, responses will end up getting clustered as objects within objects which would require extended object reference notation for example: __
+__Make sure that responses are checked at every stage of control flow.
+By chekcing response.status we know if our result must be resolved or rejected and/or whether they should be passed down stream or be thrown up the control flow.__

+It is important to always check the status and only pass response.message or else you could end up with nested responses which could lead to situations where this might be required:

 **let response = res.message.message.message;**